RamuneNeptune/ModdingInSubnautica/README.md

 ### Contributors:
   - <strong>RamuneNeptune:</strong> Everything, so far.
-  - <strong>NotYourName:</strong> It's not your name.. but it could be!
+  - <strong>Not Your Name:</strong> It's not your name.. but it could be!
 Contribute today!
-  - <strong>NotYourName:</strong> It's not your name.. but it could be!
+  - <strong>Not Your Name:</strong> It's not your name.. but it could be!
 Contribute today!
-  - <strong>NotYourName:</strong> It's not your name.. but it could be!
+  - <strong>Not Your Name:</strong> It's not your name.. but it could be!
 Contribute today!
-  - <strong>NotYourName:</strong> It's not your name.. but it could be!
+  - <strong>Not Your Name:</strong> It's not your name.. but it could be!
 Contribute today!
-  - <strong>NotYourName:</strong> It's not your name.. but it could be!
+  - <strong>Not Your Name:</strong> It's not your name.. but it could be!
 Contribute today!
-  - <strong>NotYourName:</strong> It's not your name.. but it could be!
+  - <strong>Not Your Name:</strong> It's not your name.. but it could be!
 Contribute today!
-  - <strong>NotYourName:</strong> It's not your name.. but it could be!
+  - <strong>Not Your Name:</strong> It's not your name.. but it could be!
 Contribute today!

 ---